o3de/o3de.org/content/docs/user-guide/components/development/expose-animation.md

 ---
 linkTitle: Exposing Custom Components to Track View for Animation
 title: Exposing Custom Components to Track View for Animation
-description: Learn how to expose custom components and their properties to the <guilabel>Track View</guilabel> editor for animation in Open 3D Engine.
+description: Learn how to expose custom components and their properties to the Track View editor for animation in Open 3D Engine.
 toc: true
 weight: 800
 ---